JayNetor/TMQM/README.md

 -  From (string) - is the ID of the client that is sending the message.
 -  MessageText (string) -  is the message being sent.

-There should be **NO** spaces before or after the first 3 commas of the ‘send’ request.
+There should be **NO** spaces before or after the first 3 commas of the 'send' request.

 The word 'send' must be in lower case.
 Remember that the To and From strings are case-sensitive.